Choose Them Carefully.

 We Don’t Know Each Other’s Stories

-None of us can or should assume we know someone else’s story, regardless of all the experts, educators, and politicians out there telling us we do.
+None of us can or should assume we know someone else’s story, regardless of all the experts, educators, and politicians telling us we do.
 Unfortunately, we live in a world that’s very quick to label everything, including people.

 Words Can Slam the Door Shut